peercoin/rfcs/text/0024-pow-spacing-augmentation/0024-pow-spacing-augmentation.md

 There is an expectation that rfc0020 will even out gaps of many hours between blocks and 'diffuse the difficulty bomb' resulting from difficulty that has been driven up higher than the sustainable hash rate.
 If we model the miners as an amorphous group with a target difficulty at which mining is profitable, we can assume that a large portion of miners will redirect their hash rate away from Peercoin when the difficulty over-corrects.
 With rfc0020, it is only a matter of time and PoS blocks before the difficulty lowers back toward the mean.
-As such, this proposal is not intended to function on the long average timescale, as that is covered by rfc0020.
+As such, this proposal is not intended to primarily affe on the long average timescale, as that is covered by rfc0020.
 Rather, this proposal is aimed at preventing large changes in the network, such as the additional hash power resulting from a rapid price change in the market, from causing frequent pow strings while the difficulty rises to equilibrium.

-Toward this end, we move the difficulty up faster when blocks come in before the target.
+Toward this end, we move the difficulty faster when blocks come in before the target.
 As such, we will use a piecewise augmentation of the interval for more aggressive normalization of the difficulty only when tightening.
 To maintain behavior of the exponential moving average, as well as the targeted spacing, we should augment either the timespan or the interval.
-As an example, we will augment the locally defined 'nInterval' variable with separate definitions for downward PoW difficulty changes.
+As an example, we will augment the locally defined 'nInterval' variable with separate definitions for PoW difficulty changes in one direction.
 We use a linear function of the actual spacing to multiply the speed with which the algorithm adjusts the difficulty.

         Interval *= [((a-1)/a)*ActualSpacing/TargetSpacing + 1/a]